 (3) Despite anything else in these regulations, a fee is not to be charged in respect of an application under subregulation (1).

+[Regulation 9A inserted in Gazette 14 Jun 2016 p.
+1914.]

 9B.
 Recognition as eligible individual or eligible entity

 (1) The Court or a registrar may, on an application under regulation 9A(1)(a) —